pirsch-analytics/docs/docs/integrations/framer.md

 </script>
 ```

 The script will select all elements on the page with the `data-pirsch-event` attribute and attach a click event to them.
 When the element is clicked, an event is fired and sent to Pirsch.
-The extended script supports the `pirsch-event` HTML attribute out of the box, but Framer doesn't allow attributes that don't start with `data-` or are regular HTML attributes like `id`.
+Framer doesn't allow attributes that don't start with `data-` or are regular HTML attributes like `id`.

 The above script also supports metadata.
 You can add any `data-pirsch-meta-KEY="VALUE"` attribute you like.